chat-sdk/chat-sdk-ios/README.md

 The Push Notification module allows you to send free push notifications using Firebase Clound Messenger.

-After adding the **PushNotifications** module to your Xcode project, add the following to the App Delegate to enable the module.
+After adding the [Push Notifications](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDKFirebase/FirebasePush) module to your Xcode project, add the following to the App Delegate to enable the module.

 **Objective C**